Email Processing in Lua

 category

-List of categories that the threat is expected to match (not case-sensitive).
+List of categories that the threat must match (not case-sensitive).
 See the list of categories in description of the type field of the Virus table.

 String or table of strings